gitmathub/dasilva-surfcamp-11ty/src/pages/en/home/booking-request.md

 ---
 tags: home
-partial: bookingRequest
+partial: booking-request
 ---

-Buchen ohne Umwege, oder doch noch Fragen?!
-Bezüglich des Swells, der Surfschule oder rund ums Camp und seine Events?
-Antworten findet Ihr in unserem FAQ.
-Und wenn nicht, das Da Silva Surfcamp Portugal beantwortet Euch diese und Eure [Buchungsanfrage]({{links.de.bookingRequest.path}}) 24/7!
+Book without detours, or do you have any questions?
+Regarding the swells, the surf school or around the camp and its events?
+You will find answers in our FAQ.
+And if not, theDa Silva Surfcamp Portugal answer this and your [booking request](({{links.en.bookingRequest.path}})) 24/7!